quillforms/quillforms/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A new revolution in WordPress forms and surveys.
+The best contact form plugin for WordPress.
+A new revolution for WordPress forms and surveys that enables you to create forms similar to Typeform.

 == Description ==
 https://www.youtube.com/watch?v=LqWv-WD-S88